 Charting key molecules and mechanisms of human immune Dysregulation (iDysChart)

 Project Coordinator: Assoc.
-Prof. Dr. Kaan Boztug, St. Anna Children´s Cancer Research Institute/Immune Deficiency, Cancer Predisposition & Precision Oncology
+Prof. Dr. Kaan Boztug (MD), St. Anna Children´s Cancer Research Institute/Immune Deficiency, Cancer Predisposition & Precision Oncology

 Project Partners: Ce-M-M - Research Center for Molecular Medicine of the Austrian Academy of Sciences, AUT Ludwig Boltzmann Gesellschaft GmBH, AUT